rjekker/i3-battery-popup/README.md

 - `-i` : Specify the icon to use with `-n`

 - `-N` : Don't use Tcl/Tk dialog.
 Use i3-nagbar.
+- `-f` : Font to use for i3-nagbar
+      Fonts are specified same as in i3 (https://i3wm.org/docs/userguide.html#fonts) For example: `pango:DejaVu Sans Mono 10`

 - `-s` : Play a sound with `paplay` when notifying.
       Takes a path to a sound as argument.
 The file must exist.